 - over-bridled (per maneuver);

-- out of lead in the circles;
+- out of frame (per maneuver);

-- figure eights or around the end of the arena (this penalty is cumulative and will be deducted for each quarter of a circle the horse is out of lead);
+- out of lead in the circles, figure eights or around the end of the arena (this penalty is cumulative and will be deducted for each quarter of a circle the horse is out of lead);

 - over or under spinning 1/8 to 1/4 turn;

 - slipping rein.

-- Break of gait; - freeze up in spins or rollbacks; - failure to stop or walk before executing a lope departure on trot-in patterns; - failure to be in a lope prior to the first marker on run-in patterns; - failure to completely pass the specified marker before initiating a stop position, when starting a circle, run-down or exiting a rollback; - trotting beyond two strides but less than 1/2 circle or 1/2 length of the arena.
+- break of gait; - freeze up in spins or rollbacks; - failure to stop or walk before executing a lope departure on trot-in patterns; - failure to be in a lope prior to the first marker on run-in patterns; - failure to completely pass the specified marker before initiating a stop position. - trotting beyond two strides but less than 1/2 circle or 1/2 length of the - at end of pattern, failure to hesitate to demonstrate completion of pattern.

 - spurring in front of cinch;

 - blatant disobedience;

-- use of either hand to instill fear/praise.
+- use of either hand to instill fear.